Improving Australia’s Tax Consultation System

 In December 2004, the Board was asked, in conjunction with Treasury, to review international consultation processes with a view to identifying any improvements to the Australian tax consultation system, especially in respect of non-controversial minor policy or technical amendments, and report to government.

-The Board and Treasury established a joint Working Party, chaired by Mr Keith James from the Board, in 2005 to conduct the review.
+In 2005, the Board and Treasury established a joint Working Party, chaired by Mr Keith James, to conduct the review.
 The Working Party’s intention in undertaking the review was to provide the Government with a set of recommendations on which there was already broad agreement, within and outside Government, in the tax consultation system.

 The Working Party met with a wide range of stakeholders in the Australian system to understand better the current tax consultation processes and to gather information on whether international practice might be relevant to Australia.
 In particular, the Working Party met with peak industry groups, tax expert groups, regulatory bodies, officials from the Treasury and the Australian Taxation Office and state government treasury and revenue departments.